cyrichardson/docs-cloud-keep/api-docs/api-reference/consumers-operations.rst

 Consumers
 =========

-The consumer resource provides a method to register as an interested party for a container.
+The consumers resource provides a method to register as an interested party for a container.
 You can use the following Consumers API operations to view and manage registered consumers.

 .. contents::
 	 :local: